-We maintain tissue samples from more than 1,200 species in 95% ethanol.
+We maintain tissue samples from more than 1,600 species, mostly in 95% ethanol.
 You can search this by selecting "E" on the database webpage.

 The Marine Vertebrate Collection has over 1,050 species represented in the skeletal collection.
 This collection consists of dried skeletal preparations, usually as skulls with the paired fins, but occasionally with vertebral elements) and cleared-and-stained material.

 Please note: these records are quite outdated, we hope to update them in late 2020.

 A catalog of the primary and secondary types in the MVC assembled by Cindy Klepadlo (Update coming in late 2021!)

 - Digital x-ray machine; 10” x 12” plate

 - Specimen imaging area

 - Copy stand